folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

  128
 ```

-The number 128 includes 5  Edge modules, also.
+The number 128 includes 5  Edge modules.
 Another important information: Get a list of modules (frontend + backend) that have now been enabled for your tenant:

 ```
 curl -w '\n' -XGET http://localhost:9130/_/proxy/tenants/diku/modules | grep id | wc